 Skip this step if you already have a separate Stripe account set up.

-- Create a Stripe account on their website and log in by entering your created email and password.
+Create a Stripe account on their website and log in by entering your created email and password.
 Once logged in, click Activate Your Account in the top left and enter the requested information.

 Note: Ensure your currency is set to the same value on each of your accounts (processing, Shopify, and ReCharge).
 If your account is set to a different currency, this will result in customers being charged incorrectly.

 Auto-Updater for Expired Cards